Sayeet/Multilingual-Hate-Speech-Detection/README.md

 Here is the link to the google colab verison: https://colab.research.google.com/drive/1d0XNaWXKQjtz4zterP0Yg_RuLjdOhsNg?usp=sharing

-Here is the link to the coressponding article: https://medium.com/@ss_44790/how-to-stoping-hate-with-machine-learning-4e0277a98be3
+Here is the link to the corresponding article: https://medium.com/@ss_44790/how-to-stoping-hate-with-machine-learning-4e0277a98be3

 Here is the link to the dataset: